subhadlearner/AWSLambdaDemo/README.md

         .
 We will create a JSON schema model and selecting the model to the http method from the Integration Request -> Mapping Template section of API GW.
         .
 We will modify the apache velocity template to use the newly added model.

+# EventLogger
+    - Demonstrating lambda versions with API GW.
+Challenges of lambda version.
+    - Add stage information from $context object by going to Intigration Request -> Mapping
+      Template
+    - Demonstrating lambda Alias.
+Challenges of lambda alias.
+    - Using stage variable to dynamically change lambda alias name in API GW.
+    - Traffic shifting using lambda alias and versions.
+    - Canary deployment using API GW.